billvaglienti/ProtoGen/README.md

 The way to handle both these issues is to copy the data byte by byte.
 There are numerous methods by which this can be done.
 ProtoGen does it using leftshift (`<<`) and rightshift (`>>`) operators.
 This has the advantage of (potentially) leaving the native type in a register during the copy, and not needing to know the local endianness.
 Even this operation has room for interpretation.
 The maximum number of bits that can be shifted is architecture dependent; but is typically the number of bits of an `int`.
 Hence the process of shifting the bits from the field to the data array (and vice versa) is ordered such that only 8 bit shifts are used, allowing ProtoGen code to run on 8 bit processors.

 fieldencode also provides the routines to encode non native types, such as `int24_t`. `int24_t` is a 24 bit signed type, which does not exist in most computer architectures.
 Instead fieldencode provides routines to take a `int32_t` and encode it as a `int24_t`, by discarding the most significant byte.
 Routines are provided for every byte width from 1 byte to 8 bytes, for both signed and unsigned numbers.
 If you set the protocol attribute `supportInt64="false"` support for integer types greater than 32 bits will be omitted.
 This removes a lot of functions from this module.
 Note that you can still encode double precision floating points in this case.
-To disable double precision floating points set the protocol attribute `supportFloat64="false"`.
+To disable double precision floating points set the protocol attribute `supportFloat64="false"`. fieldencode does *not* prevent overflow of the encoded data.
+This is left to higher level functions which call the routines in fieldencode.

 fielddecode provides the decoding routines that are the corollary to the routines in fieldencode.
 These are slightly more challenging for non-native signed types, because special code must be added to perform sign extension of such types when they are converted to the next largest native type.